 Echo Beach, as mentioned in the song, does not refer to a real beach but is rather a symbolic notion of somewhere Mark Gane would rather be, somewhere 'far away in time'.
-One of the two versions of the single featured a map of Abbotsbury showing Chesil Bank and the Fleet.
+One of the two versions of the single featured a map of Abbotsbury showing Chesil Bank and the Fleet here in Dorset.
 The map on the original issue was of Toronto Islands.

 From nine till five I have to spend my time at workMark Gane would rather be Relaxing On Echo Beach

 The job is very boring, I'm an office clerk

 The only thing that helps pass the time away

 Is knowing I'll be back at Echo Beach some day